vmware/photon/content/en/docs-v5/administration-guide/managing-network-configuration/using-the-network-configuration-manager.md

 You can use `nmctl` to generate network configurations from the following:

 - YAML file: `nmctl` can generate configurations for required network links from YAML description.
 Configuration written to disk under `/etc/systemd/network` will persist between reboots.
-When `netmgr-yaml-generator.service` is enabled it reads YAML files from `/etc/network-config-manager/yaml` and generates `systemd-networkd` configuration files.
+When `network-config-manager-yaml-generator.service` is enabled it reads YAML files from `/etc/network-config-manager/yaml` and generates `systemd-networkd` configuration files.

     `nmctl` uses similar format as defined by different YAML format.